-The monitoring showed that the Psychiatric Hospital of Vlora is the only institution that has registers for physical restraint and involuntary hospitalization and physical restraint room of appropriate legal standards.73 These registers were filled out in all their sections with correct
+The monitoring showed that the Psychiatric Hospital of Vlora is the only institution that has registers for physical restraint and involuntary hospitalization and physical restraint room of appropriate legal

-72 In the official communications with the Ministry of Health it was found that based on Law no. 44/2012 "On Mental Health" and the recommendations of the Committee for the Prevention of Torture and the National Mechanisms for Prevention of Torture, the Directorate of UHC issued the internal order No. 104 dated 10.04.2015 "On the Drafting of a Standard Procedure for the Management of Individual Files on Court Procedures for Involuntary Treatment of Patients in the Psychiatric Service" and the work group drafted on 20.05.2015 the "Regulation on the Procedure Documentation of Involuntary Treatment and Management of Individual Patient Files."
+72. In the official communications with the Ministry of Health it was found that based on Law no. 44/2012 "On Mental Health" and the recommendations of the Committee for the Prevention of Torture and the National Mechanisms for Prevention of Torture, the Directorate of UHC issued the internal order No. 104 dated 10.04.2015 "On the Drafting of a Standard Procedure for the Management of Individual Files on Court Procedures for Involuntary Treatment of Patients in the Psychiatric Service" and the work group drafted on 20.05.2015 the "Regulation on the Procedure Documentation of Involuntary Treatment and Management of Individual Patient Files."
 This Regulation is presented to the Emergency staff of this service, i.e. the medical staff, that is legally bound for its implementation.

-73 In the emergency ward in PH of Tirana in the absence of the standard model of MoH was improvised a register of physical restraint; The official communications with the Ministry of Health have revealed that these registers are produced by UHC in November 2015 and the Psychiatric Service is supplied with standard registers on 01.03.2016.
-Regarding the physical restraint chamber, UHC has filed an official request to the relevant office within the Ministry information.
+standards.
+These registers were filled out in all their sections with correct information.
 In the Institution of Elbasan and that of Shkodra was found that there was no physical restraint rooms and that they had no means of physical restraint.
-In the Psychiatric Hospital of Tirana there were 2 rooms that were used for this purpose74, but were sub-standard and posed a danger to the lives of agitated patients as they resembled the prison rooms.
+In the Psychiatric Hospital of Tirana there were 2 rooms that were used for this purpose, but were sub-standard and posed a danger to the lives of agitated patients as they resembled the prison rooms.
 The staff of PH of Tirana had established a working group regarding construction of these rooms according to the appropriate standards.